Loket: Culture

 Loket hosts an annual opera festival, which takes place in an open-air amphitheatre with the castle as a backdrop.
 The festival, called Loketské kulturní léto ("Loket Cultural Summer"), was established in 2000.
 The amphitheatre has a capacity of 1,800 seated spectators.

 Sport

 Loket hosts the annual Czech Motocross Grand Prix.

 Sights

 The most visited historical monument in the town is Romanesque Loket Castle.
 In the days of the House of Luxembourg, the castle served as a temporary residence of members of the royal family.
 During the Thirty Years' War it was conquered and plundered by Swedish troops.
 The abandoned castle burned down in 1725, and was rebuilt into a regional jail in 1822.

+The Church of Saint Wenceslaus was built in the Baroque style in 1701–1734.
+It replaced an older Gothic church.

 In popular culture

 Loket was used, in conjunction with Karlovy Vary, to portray a Montenegrin town in the 2006 James Bond film Casino Royale.

 Loket fielded an assignment at Loket Castle and Svatoš rocks during the finale of the 21st season of the Dutch reality television series Wie is de Mol?.